justyns/jdotfiles/README.md

 If any files or directories exist already, move them out of the way and re-run install.sh

+Note: If a file or directory is already a symlink, but the symlink points to something else or is invalid, it will be overwritten.

 Updates
 -------
     cd ~/.jdotfiles